 Behavior and Diet

 Fleas are parasitic insects that feed on mammals, including humans and pets.
 Most species of flea prefer to feed on a specific type of host.
 Fleas derive their common names from their preferred hosts.
 All common flea species can feed on humans.

-Unlike ticks or most other pest parasites, fleas do not permanently stay latched onto their prey, and may jump on and off of a host repeatedly.
+Unlike ticks or most other pest parasites, fleas do not stay latched onto their prey, and may jump on and off a host repeatedly.
 They attack hosts by leaping directly onto the host and then climbing to a bite-vulnerable area of the body.

 Reproduction and Flea Life Cycle

 Mature female fleas usually lay eggs directly on a host they are actively feeding on.
 These eggs aren’t attached to the host, however, and generally fall off and continue to incubate on the ground or in the host’s home.
 If a pet has fleas, for instance, it’s probable that there are flea eggs in its bedding.